trustoverip/tswg-keri-specification/spec/spec.md

 ## Cryptographic strength

 For crypto-systems with perfect-security, the critical design parameter is the number of bits of entropy needed to resist any practical brute force attack.
-In other words, when a large random or pseudo-random number from a cryptographic strength pseudo-random number generator (CSPRNG) {{CSPRNG}} expressed as a string of characters is used as a seed or private key to a cryptosystem with perfect-security, the critical design parameter is determined by the amount of random entropy in that string needed to withstand a brute force attack.
+In other words, when a large random or pseudo-random number from a cryptographic strength pseudo-random number generator (CSPRNG) [@CSPRNG] expressed as a string of characters is used as a seed or private key to a cryptosystem with perfect-security, the critical design parameter is determined by the amount of random entropy in that string needed to withstand a brute force attack.
 Any subsequent cryptographic operations must preserve that minimum level of cryptographic strength.
-In information theory, {{IThry}}{{ITPS}} the entropy of a message or string of characters is measured in bits.
+In information theory, [@IThry][@ITPS] the entropy of a message or string of characters is measured in bits.
 Another way of saying this is that the degree of randomness of a string of characters can be measured by the number of bits of entropy in that string.
-Assuming conventional non-quantum computers, the convention wisdom is that, for systems with information-theoretic or perfect-security, the seed/key needs to have on the order of 128 bits (16 bytes, 32 hex characters) of entropy to practically withstand any brute force attack {{TMCrypto}}{{QCHC}}.
+Assuming conventional non-quantum computers, the convention wisdom is that, for systems with information-theoretic or perfect-security, the seed/key needs to have on the order of 128 bits (16 bytes, 32 hex characters) of entropy to practically withstand any brute force attack [@TMCrypto][@QCHC].
 A cryptographic quality random or pseudo-random number expressed as a string of characters will have essentially as many bits of entropy as the number of bits in the number.
 For other crypto-systems such as digital signatures that do not have perfect-security, the size of the seed/key may need to be much larger than 128 bits in order to maintain 128 bits of cryptographic strength.

 An N-bit long base-2 random number has 2<sup>N</sup> different possible values.
 Given that no other information is available to an attacker with perfect-security, the attacker may need to try every possible value before finding the correct one.
 Thus the number of attempts that the attacker would have to try maybe as much as 2<sup>N-1</sup>.
 Given available computing power, one can easily show that 128 bits is a large enough N to make brute force attack computationally infeasible.